Nightclub: Dress code

-Exclusive boutique clubs
+Exclusive nightclubs

 Large cosmopolitan cities that are home to large affluent populations (such as Atlanta, Chicago, Sydney, Los Angeles, Melbourne, Miami, New York City, and London) often have what are known as exclusive boutique nightclubs.
 This type of club typically has a capacity of less than 200 occupants and a very strict entrance policy, which usually requires an entrant to be on the club's guest list.
 While not explicitly members only clubs, such as Soho House, exclusive nightclubs operate with a similar level of exclusivity.
 As they are off limits to most of the public and ensure the privacy of guests, many celebrities favor these types of clubs to other, less exclusive, clubs that do not cater as well to their needs.

-Another differentiating feature of exclusive nightclubs is, in addition to being known for a certain type of music, they are known for having a certain type of crowd, for instance, a fashion-forward, affluent crowd or a crowd with a high concentration of fashion models.
+Another differentiating feature of exclusive nightclubs is that they are known for having a certain type of crowd, for instance, a fashion-forward, affluent crowd or a crowd with a high concentration of fashion models.
 Many exclusive boutique clubs market themselves as being a place to socialize with models and celebrities.
 Affluent patrons who find that marketing message appealing are often willing to purchase bottle service at a markup of several times the retail cost of the liquor.

-London's most exclusive boutique nightclubs include Amika, Cirque le Soir, Project, The Box, and The Rose Club.
-They are frequently visited by an array of A-list celebrities from the fashion, film, and music industries.
-All are located in London's prestigious Mayfair, except Cirque le Soir and The Box, which are both located in Soho.

-Los Angeles also contains exclusive clubs such as Warwick, owned by Eli Wehbe, which is frequented by celebrities such as G-Eazy and Halsey.

-Guest list

-Many nightclubs operate a "guest list" that allows certain attendees to enter the club for free or at a reduced rate.
-Some nightclubs have a range of unpublished guest list options ranging from free, to reduced, to full price with line by-pass privileges only.
-Nightclub goers on the guest list often have a separate queue and sometimes a separate entrance from those used by full price-paying attendees.
-It is common for the guestlist line-up to be no shorter or even longer than the full-paying or ticketed queues.
-Some nightclubs allow clubbers to register for the guest list through their websites.
-Web applications have been developed to manage nightclubs' guest list process.